ietf-wg-acme/acme/draft-ietf-acme-acme.md

 response (in order to facilitate debugging).
 Such implementations enable an attacker to extract this information from any web server that is accessible to the ACME server, even if it is not accessible to the ACME client.
+For example, the ACME server might be able to access servers behind a firewall that would prevent access by the ACME client.

 It might seem that the risk of SSRF through this channel is limited by the fact that the attacker can only control the domain of the URL, not the path.